RogerNi/PhotoCropper/README.md

 # PhotoCropper
 ## Overview
 This is an application for cropping image.
 You can process many images easily with this application.
 You can specify the size of cropped images.
 Also, you can make your origin photo larger and smaller without changing the size of cropped image.
+## Functions
+- Cropping a folder of images easily
+- Zoom in and out without changing crop size
+- Gaussian blur to smoothen the zoom in photos
 ## Usage
 |Function|Operation|
 |---|---|